Skip to content

 • Ticket hash — a 22-character random string with 128 bits of entropy.
 This hash is the customer's anonymous bearer credential (see below).

-• State — one of five values (see below).
+• State — one of six values (see below).

 • Queue — the queue the ticket belongs to.